Building¶

 git submodule update --init

-Bazel requirements¶
+Bazel requirements

 Envoy Mobile is compiled using the version of Bazel specified in the .bazelversion file.

-Android requirements¶
+Android requirements

-- Android SDK Platform 29
+• Android SDK Platform 30

-- Android NDK 21
+• Android NDK 21

-iOS requirements¶
+iOS requirements

-- Note: Requirements are listed in the .bazelrc file and CI scripts
+• Note: Requirements are listed in the .bazelrc file and CI scripts

-Android AAR¶
+Android AAR

+Envoy Mobile can be compiled into an .aar file for use with Android apps.
 This command is defined in the main BUILD file of the repo, and may be run locally:

-bazel build android_dist --config=android --fat_apk_cpu=<arch1,arch2>
+./bazelw build android_dist --config=android --fat_apk_cpu=<arch1,arch2>

-Upon completion of the build, you’ll see an envoy.aar
+Upon completion of the build, you’ll see an envoy.aar file at bazel-bin/library/kotlin/io/envoyproxy/envoymobile/envoy.aar.

 Alternatively, you can use the prebuilt artifact from Envoy Mobile’s releases or from Maven.

-an example of how this artifact may be used.
+The envoy_mobile_android Bazel rule defined in the root BUILD file provides an example of how this artifact may be used.

-When building the artifact for release (usage outside of development), be sure to include the
+When building the artifact for release (usage outside of development), be sure to include the --config=release-android option, along with the architectures for which the artifact is being built:

-bazel build android_dist --config=release-android --fat_apk_cpu=x86,armeabi-v7a,arm64-v8a
+./bazelw build android_dist --config=release-android --fat_apk_cpu=x86,armeabi-v7a,arm64-v8a

 For a demo of a working app using this artifact, see the Hello World example.

-iOS static framework¶
+iOS static framework

+Envoy Mobile supports being compiled into a .framework for consumption by iOS apps.
 This command is defined in the main BUILD file of the repo, and may be run locally:

-bazel build ios_dist --config=ios
+./bazelw build ios_dist --config=ios

-When building the artifact for release (usage outside of development), be sure to include the
+When building the artifact for release (usage outside of development), be sure to include the --config=release-ios option, along with the architectures for which the artifact is being built:

-bazel build ios_dist --config=release-ios --ios_multi_cpus=i386,x86_64,armv7,arm64
+./bazelw build ios_dist --config=release-ios --ios_multi_cpus=i386,x86_64,armv7,arm64

 For a demo of a working app using this artifact, see the Hello World example.